V-SLAMMERS/V-SLAMMERS.github.io/_posts/Tools and Tips/2022-09-25-Docker-image.md

 -e DISPLAY=$DISPLAY \
 -it heejoon1130/slam:0.2
 ```

 💡 `xhost +` means that X server allows the connection from all clients.
 If you worry about the security, you can block the connection again via typing `xhost -` after shutting down the Docker container.
 {: .notice}

-💡 `HOST_DATASET_PATH` is the path of the Host system that is mounted in `/home/slam/datasets` inside the Docker container
+💡 `HOST_DATASET_PATH` is the path to the *datasets* directory in the host system that is mounted in `/home/slam/datasets` inside the Docker container
 {: .notice}

 <div class="notice" markdown="1">
-For example, if we assume that Kitti dataset is stored in the host as followed.
+For example, if we assume that the Kitti dataset is stored in the host as follows:

 `~/shared/datasets/kitti/odometry_gray/sequences`